(Originally published, Nov-2017, then updated by Tania, Nov-2018)

 If you haven’t cooked with asparagus often here are a few tips:

-- When shopping for it, look for asparagus that is a vibrant green with a small amount of white at the bottom of the spear and look for stalks that stand up straight and are not floppy at all.
+- When shopping for it, look for asparagus that is a vibrant green with a small amount of white at the bottom of the spear.
+Look for stalks that stand up straight and are not floppy at all.

-A dull green hue and wrinkles in the stems are an indication of old age and make sure the stems look freshly cut and don’t look dry.
+A dull green hue and wrinkles in the stems are an indication of old age.
+Make sure the stems look freshly cut and don’t look dry.

 - It is best to choose stalks of uniform thickness so once cooked you don’t have some underdone or some overdone!